fredeerock/notion-markdown/README.md

    - Pages with Type "Home" become `index.md` (homepage)
    - Pages with Type "Page" go in `_pages/` folder and appear in navigation
    - Other pages go in `_pages/` but don't appear in navigation
+   - **Automatically removes** old markdown files when pages are deleted/renamed in Notion
 3. **Jekyll** builds the static site from markdown files
 4. **GitHub Pages** serves your site

+## Content Management

+### Adding Pages
+- Create new pages in your Notion database
+- Set the "Type" property to "Home" or "Page" as needed
+- Content appears on your site within 5 minutes

+### Updating Pages
+- Edit content directly in Notion
+- Changes sync automatically to your site

+### Deleting/Renaming Pages
+- When you delete a page from Notion, it's automatically removed from your site
+- When you rename a page in Notion, the old file is deleted and a new one is created
+- This prevents orphaned content from cluttering your site

 ## Customization